uabbas/ProjectEuler/readme.txt

-Solutions to ProjectEuler solved by Ummar Abbas
+Solutions to ProjectEuler solved by Ummar Abbas [Solved upto: Problem 24]